 What should I do if my dog won’t eat their new food?

-Add hot water – Pour a little hot water (not boiling) over the food to soften the texture and release those tasty smells.
+Add hot water – Pour a little hot water (not boiling) over the food to soften the texture and get dog’s noses twitching over those tasty smells.

-Add wet food – Wet food makes a great topper to dry kibble.
+Add wet food – Wet food makes a great topper to your dog’s kibble.
 Mix in a spoonful of wet food to make the food more interesting.

 Why try tailored dog food?